 It is crucial to use the freshest and best seasonal ingredients when cooking gumbo, so selecting meat and/or shellfish, vegetables, including the thickener (usually in the form of okra or file powder) must be done carefully.
 There are many variations of gumbo, and everyone thinks theirs is the best, but I tend to stick to Chicken & Sausage or Seafood Gumbo, but I do use turkey after Thanksgiving.
 If lucky enough to have a hunter in the family, game is a wonderful ingredient to use as well.

 Having had the opportunity to live in New Orleans, Baton Rouge, Houma, and to have toured the state of Louisiana, I have tasted many different, yet exceptional gumbo dishes.
 Creole gumbo typically contains seafood and often crushed tomatoes, and Cajun gumbo is seafood and fowl based (though typically not together), but one thing is for certain, it all comes down to the roux.

-The key to the best gumbo is a coffee or milk chocolate colored roux, which can be tricky, as it is at its peak just before being burned.
-A roux is equal parts flour and fat (I tend to use a little more flour), and is cooked gently on the stove for about 20-30 minutes (you can also do this in the oven) depending on your altitude.
+The key to the best gumbo is a milk chocolate colored roux, which can be tricky, as it is at its peak just before being burned.
+A roux is equal parts flour and fat (I tend to use a little more flour- now Gluten Free), and is cooked gently on the stove for about 20-30 minutes (you can also do this in the oven) depending on your altitude.
 I also prefer vegetable oil over butter that tends to burn, or olive oil that tends top separate.